 A balanced cable seems like the way to go.
 So, are speakON cables balanced or unbalanced?

 SpeakON cables are unbalanced.
-SpeakON cables, like most speaker cables, don’t need to be balanced because the signal has already been amplified and the noise picked up over the cable run is negligible.
+Like most speaker cables, SpeakON cables don’t need to be balanced because the signal has already been amplified, and the noise picked up over the cable run is negligible.

 Why are speaker cables unbalanced?
 There is a lot more signal loss than balanced cables.